-Jon saw that Kalani wasn’t surrounded in red any longer.
+Jon saw that Temanava wasn’t surrounded in red any longer.
 Her eyes were closed, and she floated quietly, hair whirling up, breathing water as if it were air.
-All the bits of wood were pushing out and away from her, and from him.
+All the bits of wood were pushing out of her, and him as well.
 Jon felt cold tingles, but no more pain.
-The Professor, though, was shuddering and struggling like he had when he’d first taken Corta, but the spasms seemed to shake the very shape of his body this time, and he writhed with silent screams.
+The Professor, though, was shuddering like he had when he’d first taken Corta, but the spasms seemed to shake the very shape of his body this time, and he writhed with silent screams.
 Jon couldn’t keep hold of him.

-“The poison is deep in his body and must be removed so that his body can renovate as his lost gift will let it,” the sea explained.
-Dark shards were erupting from places all over the Professor’s body.
+“The poison is deep, and must be removed so that his body can renovate as his lost gift will let it,” the sea explained.
+Dark shards were erupting all over the Professor’s body.
 Little slivers like crystal pushed out from hands, arms, chest, legs, back.
 He was like the child from the story, it seemed, for the more dark slivers that broke loose, the smaller he grew.

 He saw a girl who wasn’t just a girl, followed by floating stones, moss, and wind-songs.
-She stood looking down at the ruins of a white city in a canyon so green and luminous it could have been drawn with Tuwa’s colors.
+She looked down at the ruins of a white city in a canyon so green and luminous it could have been drawn with Tuwa’s colors.
 She picked up something silver from the ground, and it was an interesting little puzzle to her.
 She made it part of her a moment and understood its complex workings, the sounds and thoughts and directions of mind that unlocked it into a thousand things meant as tools to defend and ward.
 She dropped it then, knowing it to be a pretty trifle, and unimportant to her work.
 Something huge, indescribable, and beautiful flew overhead, all feathers and scales and coils.
-It shrieked what sounded like a chord that filled the mind as well as the ears and shook the mountains underfoot, and the sound was heartbreak.
-The girl felt another mountain moving, about to burst forth in fire and the Land’s blood, and so she took to the sky, too, turning to mist and air and light.
+It shrieked a chord that filled the mind as well as the ears and shook the mountains underfoot, and the sound was heartbreak.
+The girl felt another mountain moving, about to burst forth in fire and the Land’s blood, and so she took to the sky, too, turning to mist, air, and light.